olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/authentication/types/form-authentication.md

 # Configuring the Form Authentication in NexPloit
-You can use the form authentication if the login-protected resources within the application you want to scan use the application/x-www-form-urlencoded content type of the HTTP requests.
+You can use the form authentication if the login-protected resources within the application you want to scan use<br> the application/x-www-form-urlencoded content type of the HTTP requests.

 The form authentication type is set by default when you create an authentication object in NexPloit.